cbrown5/cbrown5.github.io/_posts/2018-10-16-understanding-the-glm-link.md

 your model will be linear, not log-linear, so your slope estimate will once again be additive.

-Technically we would say we fitted a *Generalized Linear Model with Poisson errors and a log link function*.
-We talk about Poisson errors (not Poisson data), because it is the left over variation after we fit the model (AKA the errors or residuals) that we are assuming is Poisson distributed.
+Technically we would say we fitted a *Poisson Generalized Linear Model with a log link function*.
+So the model's predictions for the data will be Poisson distributed about its estimate for the mean.

-The model actually doesn't make any assumptions about how the raw data are distributed, so long as they are integers and non-negative.
 Note that the data can contain zeros, but the mean of the Poisson is always &gt;0.

 So what do the coefficients mean?
 Remember the coefficients are on the log scale.
 So the mean abundance at a pollution level of zero =